DevXT-LLC/ezlocalai/README.md

 ## OpenAI Style Endpoint Usage

 OpenAI Style endpoints available at `http://localhost:8091/` by default.
 Documentation can be accessed at that url when the server is running.

+There are tests for each of the endpoints in the [Tests Jupyter Notebook](tests.ipynb).

 **Note, you do not need an OpenAI API Key, this is your own API Key for the server if you defined one.**